-The STARS version 9.3.1 is a geoprocessing toolbox, written in Python version 2.5 for ArcGIS version 9.3.1.
+The STARS geoprocessing toolbox, written in Python version 2.5 for ArcGIS version 9.3.1.
 The STARS toolbox (Figure 1) contains three toolsets: 1) Pre-processing, Calculate, and Export.
-These tools are specifically designed to analyse, reformat, and export the spatial data as a Spatial Stream Network (SSN) object.
+These tools are specifically designed to analyse, reformat, and export the spatial data as a SpatialStreamNetwork (SSN) object.
 The SSN object can be directly imported to R statistical software (R Development Core Team 2008) using the SSN package, where spatial models can be fit to streams data.